Inside: Your declutter checklist with 100 things to get rid of right now.

 What is the best way to start decluttering?

-Making the decision to get started is the hardest part.
+Making the decision to get started is the first step and the hardest part.
 And the sooner you start the better – research says that the longer you wait to declutter the harder it becomes to get rid of the things you own.
 Over 50’s are much more likely to struggle with getting rid of their possessions and will also be more likely to feel dissatisfied with their lives.

 The thing to do is to choose an area to start with and not move on until you are completely satisfied with the results.